-The intent of this provision is to ensure the accurate computation of destination alternate fuel when a second destination alternate airport is required.
+The intent of this provision is to ensure the accurate computation of destination alternate fuel when one destination alternate airport is required.
 Such computation ensures, to the extent reasonably practicable, that the planned fuel burn will be greater than or equal to the actual fuel burn.

-From a safety risk management perspective, "destination alternate fuel" as described in this provision is used to mitigate the risks associated with the unavailability of the destination or first alternate airport.
-The risk associated with the improper calculation or complete consumption of such fuel is that of creating a diversion or low fuel state that subsequently impacts Air Traffic Management (ATM) and other aircraft.
+From a safety risk management perspective, "destination alternate fuel" is used to mitigate the risks associated with the unavailability of the destination airport.
+The risk associated with the improper calculation or complete consumption of such fuel is that of creating a low fuel state or a diversion that could subsequently affect Air Traffic Management (ATM) and other aircraft.

-Examples of the computation of alternate fuel are contained in the ICAO Flight Planning and Fuel Management Manual (Doc 9976).
+Examples of the computation of destination alternate fuel are contained in the ICAO Flight Planning and Fuel Management Manual (Doc 9976).